stffrdhrn/stffrdhrn.github.io/_drafts/gcc_stack_frames.md

 STACK_POINTER_REGNUM|The hard stack pointer register, not defined where it should point|Points to the last data on the current stack frame.  i.e. 0(r1) points next function arg[0]
 FRAME_POINTER_REGNUM (FP)|Points to automatic/local variable storage|Points to the first local variable. i.e. 0(FP) points to local variable[0].
 HARD_FRAME_POINTER_REGNUM|The hard frame pointer, not defined where it should point|Points to the same location as the previous functions SP.  i.e. 0(r2) points to current function arg[0]
-ARG_POINTER_REGNUM|Points to current function incoming arguments |For openrisc this is the same as HARD_FRAME_POINTER_REGNUM.
+ARG_POINTER_REGNUM|Points to current function incoming arguments |For OpenRISC this is the same as HARD_FRAME_POINTER_REGNUM.

 ## Stack Layout